The Thin Green Line: On Writing About Irish Traditional Music

 This is a difficult enough challenge to overcome, but the public work of communicating to the public what is taking place under the broad heading of traditional music is important, for if traditional music does not articulate publicly the vast range of activities, opinions and views that it holds, then it is vulnerable to other voices misinterpreting the reality.
-For example, in April of this year, Professor Harry White, Chair of Music at UCD and a General Editor of the recently published Encyclopaedia of Music in Ireland gave the John F. Larchet Memorial Lecture in UCD titled ‘“That Gong-Tormented Sea”: Music and Public Discourse in Ireland, 1914–2014’.
+For example, in April 2014, Professor Harry White, Chair of Music at UCD and a General Editor of the recently published Encyclopaedia of Music in Ireland gave the John F. Larchet Memorial Lecture in UCD titled ‘“That Gong-Tormented Sea”: Music and Public Discourse in Ireland, 1914–2014’.
 White presented an image of traditional music that will perplex any writer, listener or scholar who explores the full range of writing and discourse on traditional Irish music today.
-In a section titled ‘Traditional Values’, he said: ‘The discourse surrounding traditional music has become so partisan, so strident and so orthodox in its fundamentalism, and I may say, rebarbative protectionism, and never more so than at the present moment, that it has become the favourite stomping ground of self-appointed demagogues whose pronouncements remind me of nothing so much as those of rural bishops fulminating from badly-built cathedrals in the early twentieth century against every occasion of sin which might fuel their own self-importance.’
+In a section titled ‘Traditional Values’, he said:

+The discourse surrounding traditional music has become so partisan, so strident and so orthodox in its fundamentalism, and I may say, rebarbative protectionism, and never more so than at the present moment, that it has become the favourite stomping ground of self-appointed demagogues whose pronouncements remind me of nothing so much as those of rural bishops fulminating from badly built cathedrals in the early twentieth century against every occasion of sin which might fuel their own self-importance.

 Even accepting the challenges that I have described with regard to traditional music public discourse, the image presented here is unrecognisable.

 White’s distortion of the situation aside, the challenge remains of creating effective platforms for regular public writing on Irish traditional music.
 And in order to achieve that there needs to be a broader appreciation of the role that the writing about traditional music plays in traditional music, the economics involved, and even of what constitutes quality music writing.

 Secondly, music writing can not allow personal preferences to overrule all else.
 That sounds counterintuitive when we are discussing music, but a first question writers could ask on listening to an artist, or the new work of a composer, is not simply whether it fits into their expectations, but rather what was the artist trying to do.
 The clues to that, again, are in repeat listening to their work and background reading.
 We can then ask how successful the artist was in achieving his or her aims, and if the performance had sufficient moments of intensity to keep us engaged.
 And amidst all of this the reader needs essential information, such as what pieces of music were performed, what was the context of the performance, who the performers were, what instrument they played, who the composers were and perhaps some reflection on the overall audience’s experience.
 That is a great deal to get in, but that is what we need.

 A third aspect to effective music writing is that it is genre-neutral.
 The temptation in music writing is to rely on the music knowledge of the reader, to use certain phrases or references that are common in a genre.
 Using genre-neutral language forces you to be more precise in your descriptions.
 An example is the phrase ‘rooted in tradition’, which we often read in Irish traditional music writing, but what would that mean if you read it in a review of an avant-garde clarinettist?
 Its meaning becomes more ambiguous.
 If it was a review of a pop singer, you may wonder which particular line of tradition they are talking about.
 That to me is a signal that the language isn’t precise enough.